The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: The space of models under consideration

-Note that in both the regression and classification framework, we compare the learned predictions with those obtained from a benchmark model to determine whether there is predictability by using a score/cost function.
-Simply comparing scores does not provide a sound statistical argument answering the question of whether there is predictability: the difference in score may simply be due to statistical variability.
+Note that in both the regression and classification framework, we compare the learned predictions with those obtained from an \textit{unpredictive benchmark} model to determine whether there is predictability by using a score/cost function.
+Simply comparing point estimates of the scores does not provide a sound statistical argument answering the question of whether there is predictability: the difference in score may simply be due to statistical variability.
 This is where the model confidence set \citep{mcs} procedure comes in.
-As we will discuss in Section \ref{sec:experiments} this provides a statistical testing framework to determine whether the learned models statistically outperform the benchmark predictions, i.e.\ whether there is predictability.
+As we will discuss in Section \ref{sec:experiments} this provides a statistical testing framework to determine whether the learned models statistically outperform the \textit{unpredictive benchmark}, i.e.\ whether there is predictability.

-\begin{remark} It is clear that the definition of predictability is intrinsically tied to that of benchmark prediction.
-Different choices for benchmark models are possible, for example, in the regression framework, a natural choice is given by (a version of) the efficient market hypothesis (EMH) \citep{fama_emh}.
-In this case, the benchmark hypothesis assumes the conditional expected return to be 0.
+\begin{remark} It is clear that the definition of predictability is intrinsically tied to that of \textit{unpredictive benchmark}.
+Different choices for \textit{unpredictive benchmark} models are possible, for example, in the regression framework, a natural choice is given by (a version of) the efficient market hypothesis (EMH) \citep{fama_emh}.
+In this case, the unpredictive hypothesis assumes the conditional expected return to be 0.
 Under the classification framework, the simple EMH does not translate into a clear-cut model for the conditional distribution of returns.
-In this setting, we consider as a natural benchmark hypothesis a slightly stronger version of the EMH: under the benchmark, returns are assumed to be IID and independent of any information up to time $t$.
-The benchmark conditional distribution will therefore be given by the empirical distribution of the training set.
+In this setting, we consider as a natural unpredictive hypothesis a slightly stronger version of the EMH: under the \textit{unpredictive benchmark}, returns are assumed to be IID and independent of any information up to time $t$.
+The \textit{unpredictive benchmark} conditional distribution will therefore be given by the empirical distribution of the training set.
 As a side remark, we believe it is important to note the EMH was originally proposed in a very different market environment and at significantly higher latencies than the ones considered in this paper.
-Nevertheless, we believe the EMH provides a natural benchmark hypothesis when testing for predictability. \end{remark}
+Nevertheless, we believe the EMH provides a natural unpredictive benchmark hypothesis when testing for predictability. \end{remark}